-Cast-iron cookware is fantastic – once you learn all the quirks, that is.
+On day 116 of my 366-day self-care challenge, I explored using an iron skillet as a self-care activity.
+Cast-iron cookware is fantastic – once you learn all the quirks that come with caring for them, that is.
 The trick is that cast-iron must be properly seasoned before use, otherwise food will stick to it and you’ll be cursing rust spots later.

 Cast-iron is solid (and extremely heavy), so it won’t bend or warp.
-For that reason, the skillets last for years and years and years, which also means they don’t often end up in landfills like many other throw-away pots and pans.
+For that reason, skillets last for years and years and years, which also means they don’t often end up in landfills like many other throw-away pots and pans.
 And because of its durability, it also cooks more evenly than its alternatives.

-2. It increases the iron content of food
+It increases the iron content of food

 When it comes to actual bioavailability, though, the jury is still out, since our bodies cannot use all of the iron that leaches into food from a cooking vessel.
 Several studies have looked at cast-iron as a potential treatment of iron-deficiency anemia, but most of the results haven’t shown significant improvements.
-Even so, there have been a few studies that show promising results in certain populations; and while the impact may not be significant enough to treat or correct a medical condition (anemia), it doesn’t mean there aren’t still health benefits.
+Even so, there have been a few studies that show promising results in certain populations; and while the impact may not be significant enough to treat or correct a medical condition like anemia, it doesn’t mean there aren’t still health benefits.

 Iron cookware can be used on the stove-top, in the oven, or even over a campfire.
 The culinary possibilities are endless: sautéing, baking, broiling, simmering, steaming, you name it.
 This alone makes it easy to see why many cooks consider this cookware to be essential.